 The National Practitioner Data Bank (NPDB) is a repository maintained by the U.S. Department of Health and Human Services (DHHS) that stores reports of adverse medical events, medical malpractice payments, civil judgments and criminal convictions, and federal program exclusions.
 NPDB records can be inaccurate for a variety of reasons, and there are a couple of different options for disputing inaccurate records with DHHS.

 Running a doctor’s office requires you to appropriately form a legal entity (such as a professional corporation or limited liability company), maintain appropriate entity records on an ongoing basis, submit annual filings, and satisfy other ongoing legal obligations.
 Not only could failing to do so result in your practice being deemed noncompliant, but it could also expose you to personal legal liability.

 12. Employment Contracts and Disputes

 Employment-related legal issues often present stumbling blocks for physicians and other doctors.
-Whether you are negotiating an employment contract or severance agreement, facing an employment-related dispute, facing allegations of discrimination or harassment, or dealing with a federal employment tax audit or investigation, our lawyers can help you make informed decisions while providing you with skilled legal representation every step of the way.
+Whether you are negotiating an employment contract or severance agreement, facing an employment-related dispute, facing allegations of discrimination, or dealing with a federal employment tax audit or investigation, our lawyers can help you make informed decisions while providing you with skilled legal representation every step of the way.